Royal Ulster Constabulary: Early years

 The polarised political climate in Northern Ireland resulted in violence from both sides of the political and sectarian divide.
 The lawlessness that affected the region during the early 1920s, and the problems it caused for the RUC, are indicated in a police report drawn up by District Inspector R.R.
 Spears in February 1923.
 Referring to the situation in Belfast after July 1921 he stated:For twelve months after that, the city was in a state of turmoil.
 The IRA (Irish Republican Army) was responsible for an enormous number of murders, bombings, shootings and incendiary fires.
 The work of the police against them was, however, greatly hampered by the fact that the rough element on the Protestant side entered thoroughly into the disturbances, met murder with murder and adopted in many respects the tactics of the rebel gunmen.
 In the endeavour to cope simultaneously with the warring factions the police efforts were practically nullified.
 They were quite unable to rely on the restraint of one party while they dealt with the other.

-About ninety police officers were killed between 1920 and 1922 in what would become Northern Ireland.
+About ninety police officers were killed between 1920 and 1922 in what would become Northern Ireland (see The Troubles in Northern Ireland (1920–1922)).
 The security forces were implicated in reprisal killings of Catholics but no convictions ever rendered.
 Most notable of these incidents were the McMahon killings on 26 March 1922, in which six Catholics were killed; and the Arnon Street killings several days later on 1 April 1922, in which six more Catholics were shot dead in retaliation for the IRA killing of a policeman.
 By the mid-1920s the situation had calmed down; for the next forty-five years the murder rate in Northern Ireland would be lower than in the rest of the UK and the crime detection rate higher.